Howie Long

-Howard Matthew Moses Long (born January 6, 1960) is an American sports analyst and former professional football player.
-He played in the National Football League (NFL) for 13 seasons as a defensive end, spending his entire career with the Raiders franchise in Oakland and Los Angeles.
-Selected by the Raiders in the second round of the 1981 NFL Draft, Long received eight Pro Bowl and three first-team All-Pro selections while helping the team win a Super Bowl title in Super Bowl XVIII over the Washington Redskins.
+Howard Matthew Moses Long (born January 6, 1960) is a former American professional football defensive end who played in the National Football League (NFL) for 13 seasons with the Raiders franchise.
+He played college football for the Villanova Wildcats and was selected by the Raiders in the second round of the 1981 NFL draft, spending his first season with the team in Oakland and the remainder of his career in Los Angeles.
+Long received eight Pro Bowl and three first-team All-Pro selections while helping the team win Super Bowl XVIII.
 He was inducted into the Pro Football Hall of Fame in 2000.

 After retiring, Long pursued a career in acting and broadcasting and serves as a studio analyst for Fox Sports' NFL coverage.

-Early years
+Early life

 Born in Somerville, Massachusetts, Long was raised in Charlestown, Boston, primarily by his uncles and maternal grandmother.

-He attended Milford High School in Milford, MA, and is a member of the Milford Hall of Fame.
+He attended Milford High School in Milford, Worcester County, Massachusetts, and is a member of the Milford Hall of Fame.
 Long was an all-around athlete, playing football (lettered three years and was named to the Scholastic Coach All-America team as a senior, although he had never played football until age 15), basketball (lettered three years as a forward), and track (lettered three years, competing in the shot put, discus, and javelin).
 Long also set state records in the shot put and discus.

 College career

-Long played college football at Villanova University near Philadelphia and earned a degree in communications.
+Long played college football for the Villanova Wildcats near Philadelphia and earned a degree in communications.
 A four-year letterman for the Wildcats, he was selected to play in the Blue–Gray Football Classic and was named the MVP in 1980.
 As a freshman, Long started every game and had 99 tackles.
 As a sophomore in 1978, Long led Villanova in sacks with five and recorded 78 tackles.
 The next season, Long sustained a thigh injury, missed three games, and ended the season with 46 tackles.
 As a senior in 1980, Long again led the Wildcats with four sacks and had 84 tackles.
 He began as a tight end but was moved to the defensive line, playing mostly nose guard his first two seasons.
 After moving to defensive end, he earned All-East honors and was honorable mention All-American in his senior year.
 Long also boxed at Villanova and was the Northern Collegiate Heavyweight Boxing Champion.